jmatsu/remocon-starter-kit/README.md

 git push origin master
 ```

-2. Change the visibility of the repository

-`private` is recommended

-3. Set up your Github token and a ssh key for write access
+2. Set up your Github token and a ssh key for write access

 *Github token*